cybercongress/launch-kit/Launch FAQ.md

 A complete breakdown of THC and CYB by category can be viewed in the [launch-kit readme file](https://github.com/cybercongress/launch-kit#distribution-params).

-### Is inflation endless?
+### Is the inflation endless?
 The inflation is defined by validators and governance.

 ### How many tokens are there?
 1 PCYB (and growing) & 700 TTHC

 ### What is cyber~Congress?
-The congress is the DAO behind the launch of the protocol.
+The congress is [the DAO](https://mainnet.aragon.org/#/cybercongress) behind the launch of the protocol.
 The initial intentions of cyber~Congress can be found in the Evolution of Species.
 The congress helps to launch the protocol, commits to the code base, helps to gather the initial community, write the initial documentation, organise the distribution and deploy the Genesis.
 The Congress lives in Ethereum, as an Aragon DAO.
 It is responsible for organising the Game of links and the minting of THC tokens.
 The congress will launch the protocol, hand it over to the community and remain a functioning entity that commits to the code, improves the protocol and makes it an intergalactic product.

 ### What is cyber~Foundation?
-It is a community governed DAO.
+It is [a community governed DAO](https://github.com/cybercongress/cyber-foundation).
 The role of cyber~Foundation is to help the community govern the protocol via an Aragon DAO.
 It is a fund managed via a decentralized engine, charged with the donated ETH and managed by the community (agents of the protocol).
 The initial intentions of cyber ~Congress can be found in [this document](https://github.com/cybercongress/congress/blob/master/README.md).

 ### What are the distribution games?
 There are 3 distribution games proposed in total.
 Their goal is to help increase the initial efficiency of the distribution.